William "Jock" Ross: The Milperra Massacre

 The Bandidos were half an hour late to the swap meet.
 Ross had failed to anticipate that Spencer and the other Bandidos would also be well armed as the Comancheros.
 By the time Bandidos arrived, the Comancheros were out of formation, giving up the advantage of a strong defensive position.
 Ross had gone into the Viking Tavern to drink and was still drinking when the Bandidos finally arrived.
 During the clash in the parking lot of the Viking Tavern, the Comancheros and Bandidos fought each other with their fists, baseball bats and guns.
 Upon hearing the shooting out in the parking lot, Ross left his pint of beer, ran outside waving about a machete in the air and shouted "Kill 'em all!", only to be shot down by the Bandidos.
 Ross used his machete to try to behead a Bandido, Bobby Watkin, who ducked just in time to save his head.
 Ross lost interest in Watkin when he saw another Bandido, Charlie Sciberras, charging at him while swinging his machete at him.
 Sciberreas stated that Ross still had his glasses on despite all of the carnage around him and there was pure hatred in his eyes.
 Sciberras fled across the parking lot with Ross in hot pursuit, intent upon his using his machete to behead him when another Bandido, Tony Melville, tried to take on Ross with his baseball bat.
 When Melville saw a Comanchero aim his shotgun at him, he fled with Ross in hot pursuit screaming "get him, get him!"
 Melville was hit in the leg with a shotgun blast and fell to the parking lot, bleeding with Ross racing up with his machete intent upon finishing him off.
-At that point, Ross was hit with shotgun pellets in his face that shattered his teeth while leaving his disoriented.
+At that point, Ross was hit with shotgun pellets in his face that shattered his teeth while leaving him disoriented.
 A second shotgun blast to his chest finally knocked Ross down.
 As he lay bleeding on the parking lot, another Bandido smashed in his face with a baseball bat.
 Ross was only saved by the wailing of a police siren in the distance, which caused his assailant to abandon the attack.
 By the time the police arrived, four Comancheros, two Bandidos and Leanne Walters, an innocent teenage girl caught in the crossfire, were all dead.
 Ross took shotgun pellets to the brain and shrapnel in his chest, but survived his wounds.